An infringement payment plan gives you the opportunity to pay for infringements in manageable amounts at fortnightly payment intervals.

 - the infringement being referred to the Fines Victoria or

 - documentation being issued to bring the infringement before the Magistrates’ Court.

 Payment plan requirements

 An Infringement Payment Plan may provide for the payment of an infringement penalty and any prescribed costs by:

-- fortnightly installments or
+- fortnightly instalments or

 - allowing an extension of time to pay or

-- both installments and extension of time.
+- both instalments and extension of time.

 An Infringement Payment Plan commences when the first payment under the plan is received.

 To avoid a payment plan defaulting it is important to ensure that payments are made by the due date.